Christian1984/vfrmap-for-vr/README.md

 # How to Contribute?

-If you have suggestions or issues, please feel free to reach out to me or create an issue within the github repository.
+If you have suggestions or issues, please feel free to reach out to me or create an issue within the Github repository.
 You may also add stuff yourself.
 Pull requests are very welcome!

 ---